Gallery 3G: Takehisa Yumeji

 From Collection of Yumeji Small Woodblock Prints.
 Likely a reprint of the original 1937 image.
 9.5 x 14.6 cm

-The first set of prints are from Yumeji’s 1923 poetry book, Narrow Path of an Alley.
+The first set of prints are from Yumeji’s 1923 poetry book, Narrow Path in an Alley.
 “Narrow Path" alludes to the title of Matsuo Bashō's book Oku no Hosomichi which would be familiar to Japanese readers.

 Narrow Path of an Alley.
 Title picture.
 8.2 x 13.5 cm